 FCC to vote on mandatory wireless-data roaming2011.04.07 10:28 by Daniela

-Keywords: FCC, Wireless, AT&T, Verizon
+Tags: FCC, Wireless, AT&T, Verizon

 The Federal Communications Commission may soon set new rules that could help ensure that your smartphone is able to access the Internet anywhere in the U.S. that wireless service is offered, even if your provider doesn't offer network coverage.